MikeRalphson/pedantic-versioning/README.md

 ### Pedantic Versioning Specification (PedVer)

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.
+“COVFEFE” is to be interpreted as per the standard dictionary definition.

 Software using Pedantic Versioning MUST declare a public API.
 This API could be declared in the code itself or exist strictly in documentation.
 However it is done, it should be precise and comprehensive.